 We’ve all heard the stories of young adults drowning in student loan debt.
-There are certainly benefits for students who have some “skin in the game,” but much of the financial burden will still be on the shoulders of parents, and to an increasingly greater extent, grandparents.
+There are certainly benefits for students who have some “skin in the game,” but much of the financial burden will still be on the shoulders of parents, and increasingly, grandparents are chipping in for college.

-You have options for setting aside and managing those educational funds, and it’s important to know the rules and tax implications.
+You have choices for setting aside, investing and and managing those educational funds, and it’s important to know the rules and tax implications when researching how to afford college.

 Your Magic Number: 529

-Among the tools for parents and grandparents to help plan for college is a 529 plan.
+A 529 plan is one way to invest toward college.
 A 529 is an education savings plan operated by a state or educational institution.
 It can be used at a qualified college in any state, according to Saving for College, an information site for college savings and planning.
 Although 529 plans vary from state to state, such plans generally offer federal tax-deferred growth and withdrawals that are free from federal income taxes.
-There are no income or age limits, and many plans do not limit contributions.
+There are no income or age limits, and many plans have high lifetime contribution limits.

 Here are a few things you need to know:

-- Parents and grandparents can each open their own accounts, or grandparents can contribute to an account in the parents’ names.
+- Account structure.
+Parents and grandparents can each open their own accounts, or grandparents can contribute to an account in the child's name.

-- Because distributions from a parent-owned 529 account to pay for the current year's college expenses are generally not considered part of your adjusted gross income, such distributions should not affect the next year's financial aid eligibility.
+- Tax and financial aid eligibility advantages.
+Because distributions from a parent-owned 529 account to pay for the current year's college expenses are generally not considered part of your adjusted gross income, such distributions should not affect the next year's financial aid eligibility.

-A word on gift taxes: According to the IRS, in general, gifts are taxable, and it is the donor who pays the tax, but there is an annual exclusion of $14,000 per beneficiary.
-Saving for College also points out that you could also gift up to $70,000 and spread it over five calendar years, meaning it would count as the current year's $14,000 gift and for four future years' gift money.
-And since you and your spouse count as two separate donors, even if you are married filing jointly, the two of you could contribute up to $140,000 in a single calendar year, and spread it over five calendar years.
-You can make these gifts to as many beneficiaries as you want all without gift tax.
+- A word on gift taxes.
+According to the IRS, in general, gifts are taxable, and it is the donor who pays the tax, but there is an annual exclusion of $15,000 per beneficiary, which increases slightly this year (starting January 1, 2018).
+Amy Heller, senior specialist, retirement and 529 products at TD Ameritrade, points out that you could also gift up to $75,000 and spread it over five calendar years, meaning it would count as the current year's $15,000 gift and four future years' gift money.
+And since you and your spouse count as two separate donors, even if you are married filing jointly, the two of you could contribute up to $150,000 in a single calendar year, and spread it over five calendar years.
+You can make these gifts to as many beneficiaries as you want, all without gift tax.

 Coverdell: It’s a Savings Plan, Not a Brand of Cosmetics